 In today’s SensCy Cyber Alert, your SensCy team urges Apple product users to install the new updates immediately.
-The new update remediate a zero-day vulnerability in the iOS and iPad iOS that has been exploited in the wild by the known mercenary spyware Pegasus
+The new update remediates Two new zero-day vulnerability in the iOS, macOS, iPadOS, and Safari Browser that have been exploited in the wild by the known mercenary spyware Pegasus

 What is a zero-day vulnerability?

 In cybersecurity, a zero-day vulnerability refers to a vulnerability in a system or device that has been disclosed but not yet patched.
 The vulnerability was discovered before developers and security researchers were aware of it and could provide a patch/update.

 How to check for new updates:

 On your iPhone/iPad, go to the Settings App, scroll down to General, Click Software Update, Turn on Automatic Updates, and Download iOS 16.6.If you need additional information, use these Apple links: